 observant, precise and accurate.

 You should have:

-- The IAT has five qualifications starting with the entry level IAT Level 2 Diploma in Laboratory Animal Husbandry.
+The entry level qualification is the IAT Level 2 Diploma in Laboratory Animal Husbandry.